This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 During your surgery:

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
 Your surgeon will make an incision in your mouth above your top row of teeth.
 Other cuts may be made in the area of your eyelids or hairline, depending on the type of Le Fort surgery you need.
 Your face bones are fractured and moved.
 Your bones are held in place using metal plates and screws.
 Your healthcare provider may place tiny pieces of bone in your face from other places in your body.
 This process, called bone grafting, helps hold your bones in place and helps with healing.

 After your surgery:

 You will be taken to your room once you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 You may have devices attached to your head.
 Your upper and lower jaw may be joined together using elastic bands or wires.
 It may be hard to open your mouth when you wake up.